Temperature-Dependent Dielectric Function of Calcium Fluoride: Statistical Analysis

 where $N_{\rm DOF} = N - M$ is the number of degrees of freedom.
 Under these simplifications for Eq.~\eqref{eq: CervMat2}, we can write the covariance matrix $\bm{C}$ in terms of the Jacobian $\bm{J}$ of the model,

 This method of estimating the parameter variance is also mentioned in Eq.~(4.4) of Ref.~\cite{St2011}.
-Finally, we take the square root of the diagonal elements of $\bm{C}$ to estimate the uncertainties in our fitting parameters, $\sigma(P_m)$.
+Finally, we take the square root of the diagonal elements of $\bm{C}$ to estimate the uncertainties in our fitting parameters, $\sigma(P_m)$ [no summation over $m$],

-The results for the uncertainties in the fitting coefficients are presented (for $T = 22 \, \C$) in Table~\ref{table4} and for $T = 500\, \C$) in Table~\ref{table5}.
+The results for the uncertainties in the fitting coefficients are presented (for $T = 22 \, \C$) in Table~\ref{table4} and (for $T = 500\, \C$) in Table~\ref{table5}.
 The entries for the IR peak ($k=1$) have a much smaller uncertainty than those for the UV peaks.
 This is natural because the IR peak has been measured to excellent accuracy in Ref.~\cite{PSEtAl2009}, while our knowledge of the UV region is not as detailed~\cite{LeStRo1965}.